Coder-CH1/ChatsApp/README.md

 # ChatsApp

-- Chats based app in flutter with superbase and websocket.
+- Chats based app in flutter with supabase and websocket.